-We will have a flexible schedule, 5 hours of help a day for 5 days, with 2 free days a week.
+We offer have a flexible schedule, 5 hours of help a day for 5 days, with 2 free days a week.

-We have a large vegetable garden, and we are transitioning to no-till horticulture methods.
+We have a large no till vegetable garden.
 We will need to do a lot of work to prep the garden with mulch and ground cover, as well as amending the soil, weeding, edging, and planting.
 Next year we plan to expand the garden considerably so we will need help with that.

-Sometimes we go into a nearby hardwood forest to harvest trees to prepare for the next years' heating needs.
-We heat our home with a wood stove, and we have plenty of work to do with cutting, splitting, stacking, and moving firewood.
-This is always fun, hard work, but we can definitely use some help this year.
-Right now we need a lot of help splitting and stacking the firewood that we cut from the forest last year.
-We will use axes and woodsplitter.
+Sometimes we go into nearby hardwood forests to harvest trees to prepare for the next years' heating needs.
+We heat our home with a wood stove, and we always have plenty of work to do with cutting, splitting, stacking, and moving firewood.
+This is always fun, hard work, and we can definitely use some help this year.
+We need help splitting and stacking the firewood that we cut from the forest last year.
+We use axes and hydraulic woodsplitter.

 Although our property is less than 1 acre, we are actively working to reintroduce native tree species around the property and on the neighbouring farmland.
 Two years ago we planted 75 maple, birch, and pine trees.
 One of our major goals is reforestation and expansion of woodlands in our area as well as generally working to improve biodiversity by managing and improving wildlife habitat.

 There are a few building projects ongoing, including putting trim on the dormers of our house.
 Carpentry skills are not necessary but could be very useful.